optimumBA/fly-preview-apps/README.md

-# PR Review Apps on Fly.io
+# Fly.io Pull Request Review Apps

 This GitHub action wraps the Fly.io CLI to automatically deploy pull requests to [fly.io](http://fly.io) for review.
 These are useful for testing changes on a branch without having to setup explicit staging environments.